50 Clever Wall Decor Ideas to Revamp Your Space

 Credit: Submitted by Violeta

-While this is a post about wall decor, we implore you not to forget your ceiling and consider it an additional surface you can decorate.
+While you’re thinking about wall decor don’t forget your ceiling — it can serve as an additional surface you can decorate.
 Oft overlooked but still oozing with design potential, statement ceilings are a stylish way to turn a ceiling into a room’s centerpiece.
-Fashion your own with paint or wallpaper (like we saw in this house tour in Limerick, Ireland) and make a big interior statement with your ceiling.
+Fashion your own with paint or wallpaper (like this house tour in Limerick, Ireland did) and make a big interior statement with your ceiling.

 Minimalists and those occupying smaller spaces will appreciate how much a mirror can add to a bare wall, as exemplified in this pretty New York apartment.
 Mirrors open up a room by creating the illusion of extra space — and add a nice shape to your walls while they’re at it.